lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 unsupervised approach to look for clusters and then look for enrichment of organelles and complexes.
-In the latter we do not make good use of valuable prior knowledge, and in our experience unsupervised clustering can be extremely difficult due poor estimates of the number of clusters that may appear in the data.
+In the latter we do not make good use of valuable prior knowledge, and in our experience unsupervised clustering can be extremely difficult due to poor estimates of the number of clusters that may appear in the data.

 Writing and exporting data {#writing-and-exporting-data .unnumbered}
 ==========================